 Identify knowledge gaps and misconceptions

 Randomized controlled trial, comparing risk communications to control group

-Using this outline, we can pinpoint the shared mental models of our identified consumer group, which lays the foundation for how we approach the ideation process.
-For example, let’s say we want to determine if we should use the color blue as our global branding color.
-We can use the method above to determine shared mental models on color theory in different cultures to determine how the color blue will affect product adoption within each country.
+Using this outline, we can pinpoint our identified consumer group's shared mental models, laying the foundation for how we approach the ideation process.
+For example, let's say we want to determine if we should use the color blue as our global branding color.
+We can use the method above to determine shared mental models on color theory in different cultures to determine how the color blue will affect product adoption in each country.
 We use the process above in each country where our brand will be heavily integrated, and we determine through that process that people in South America view the color blue as very masculine.
 In contrast, people in Africa view blue to be very feminine.
 Based on this information, we will work with our product and marketing teams to align the perceptions of our brand due to the strong mental models around the color blue in these countries.

 How do mental models affect decision-making?

 Our brains process so much, and without mental models and schemas, we would be stuck in the abyss of information with the inability to make decisions.
-Everyone uses mental models, and it's basically our brain's way of protecting us from doing stupid things.
-We are always making associations based on what we have experienced before, and this is ultimately how we make decisions going forward.
-When it comes to making decisions, there are actually six steps to making a decision:
+Everyone uses mental models, which is our brain's way of protecting us from doing stupid things.
+We are always making associations based on what we have experienced before, which is how we make decisions going forward.
+When it comes to making decisions there are six steps to making a decision: